forestryio/forestry.io/hugo/content/careers/senior-ruby-ror-software-engineer.md

 ---
-title: Senior Ruby/RoR Software Engineer
+title: Lead Ruby/RoR Software Engineer
 description: Forestry.io is a content management system for static websites built with tools like Jekyll, Hugo and Gatsby (static site generators).
 Developers around the world are leaving WordPress and Drupal for more secure, performant, static sites